Who we are

 Cynda speaks both English and Spanish and is working on becoming fluent in ASL.
 She is a Boston native, mother of four, and enjoys yoga, meditating, reading, painting, full moon ceremonies, traveling, sculpting, bellydancing, writing, firewalks, hiking and connecting to all of mother nature.

 Becca is an educator and artist with a passion for creating interactive community art projects.
 She has found expressive arts to be a powerful tool in healing deep wounds in people of all ages.
 Although Becca has always loved exploring all modalities of the arts, it wasn't until she was healing from her past that she realized that art can transform experiences of trauma and pain.

-Becca is currently attending graduate school and pursing a Master's in Social Work to continue helping others discover healing through expressive arts.
+Becca recently completed a Master's in Social Work to continue helping others discover healing through expressive arts.
 She is passionate about building communities with safe spaces for creative expression for survivors of sexual and domestic violence.